Khrylx/EgoPose/README.md

     * For linux, set the following environment variable to greatly improve multi-threaded sampling performance:
     ```export OMP_NUM_THREADS=1```
 * **Note**: All scripts should be run from the root of this repo.

+### Pretrained Models
+* Download our pretrained models from this [link](https://drive.google.com/file/d/1DE-uSUk4JMDtL9aQY2R5rAd3_yPRUIIH/view?usp=sharing) and place the unzipped results folder inside the repo as "EgoPose/results".

 # Quick Demo
-### Pretrained Models
-* Please first download our pretrained models from this [link](https://drive.google.com/file/d/1DE-uSUk4JMDtL9aQY2R5rAd3_yPRUIIH/view?usp=sharing) and place the unzipped results folder inside the repo as "EgoPose/results".

 ### Ego-Pose Estimation
 * To visualize the results for MoCap data:
     ```python ego_pose/eval_pose.py --egomimic-cfg subject_03 --statereg-cfg subject_03 --mode vis```